 - Provides a visible but discreet feedback channel that doesn’t get in the way of users performing other useful actions

-Feedback buttons help you understand customer preferences and pain points that might be preventing your business growing.
+- Helps you understand customer preferences and pain points that might be preventing your business growing.

-They can identify usability issues, content mistakes and bugs that are affecting your conversion rate.
+- Can identify usability issues, content mistakes and bugs that are affecting your conversion rate.

 In this example, the feedback form helps you spot usability problems: